 Working Arrangements: Do staff work out of normal office hours or work shifts?
-Ensure there is adequate first aid provision at all times people are at work.
-Do staff travel to other sites, work remotely or work alone?
+Ensure there is ad at all times people • Do staff travel to other sites, work remotely or work alone?
 Consider: The outcomes of the lone working risk assessment; Issuing personal first aid kits; Issuing personal communicators or mobile phones.
 Does the work involve travel to other sites or locations with members of the public (clients, service users or pupils)?
 Consider: Ensuring the group is accompanied by a first aider; Taking a first aid kit on the trip; The medical needs of the clients, services users or pupils, particularly if they have a medical care plan.
-Do staff work at sites of other organisations?
+1011 Do staff work at sites of other organisations?
 Consider: Making arrangements with the other organisation(s) to ensure adequate first aid provision; A written agreement between yourself and the other organisation(s).
-Is there sufficient first aid provision to cover absences of first-aiders, or appointed persons?
-Consider: What first aid provision would be required to cover for annual leave or other planned absences; What would be required to cover for unplanned and exceptional absences?
-Overall Risk Rating based on information in table above (circle as appropriate): as appropriate): High Medium Low Maximum number of persons on site e, including no n-employ ees: Number of 3-day trained first-aiders required: Number of Emergency first-aiders required: Number of First Aid boxes required: Number of Travelling/Mobile first aid kits required: Name of person responsible for maintaining the first aid boxes and kits: Name of person responsible for organising refresher training: [insert name] Įın sert name] Signed: PRINT NAME: Date: Date of Review:
+(0) Is there sufficient first aid provision to cover absences of first-aiders, or appointed persons? other planned What would be er for a absence requir annual leave or es; Overall Risk Rating based on information in table above (circle as appropriate): High Medium Low Maximum number of persons on site e, including non-emp loyees: Number of 3-day trained first-aiders required: Number of Emer Number of Emerg gency first- aiders required: Number of First Aid boxes required: Number of Travelling/Mobile first aid kits required: Name of person responsible for maintaining the first aid boxes and kits: Name of person responsible for organising refresher training: [insert name] [insert name] L" isert namej T Signed: PRINT NAME: D Date: Date of Review: